ronakdm/balancing/README.md

 The files in the repo can be used for the following purposes.

-**Reproduction:** To reproduce the main experimental figures from the paper, use the following files in the `notebooks` folder.
+**Direct Reproduction:** To reproduce the main experimental figures from the paper, use the following files in the `notebooks` folder.

 | Figure      | File |
 | ----------- | ----------- |
 | 2   | `figure_zero_shot.ipynb`  |
 | 3   | `figure_marginals.ipynb`  |
 | 5   | `figure_metaclip.ipynb`   |

 The figures are produced using the zero-shot evaluation results that are in the `results` folder and the models in the `models` folder.
-To go further and create the models and data, see `notebooks/create_imagenet_captions.ipynb` to see how the embeddings are generated.
+To go further and recreate the models and data, see `notebooks/create_imagenet_captions.ipynb` to see how the embeddings are generated.
+Similarly, the MetaCLIP data curation is carried out in the `notebooks/create_metaclip_dataset.ipynb`.
 The remaining sections show how to reproduce these results step-by-step.

-**Continued Pre-Training**:

 **Zero-Shot Evaluation:** Evaluation was done by using [CLIP benchmark](https://github.com/LAION-AI/CLIP_benchmark) repo.
+The results are saved in `results/` but they can be recreated (along with other evaluations) using the following procedure.
 First, install the package using:
 ```
 pip install clip-benchmark
 ```